reeswag/notes/ruby/fundamentals/symbols.md

 :my symbol # Don't do this!
 :my_symbol # Do this instead.
 ```
+So how do these differ from strings?
+Well, it’s subtle, but two identical symbols are represented by the same object, whereas two identical strings are represented by two distinct objects.
+For example, if you use the :name symbol in different parts of your code, the symbol is referring to the same object as far as Ruby is concerned.
+If, however, you use the string "name", Ruby will create a new object every time you reference the string "name" in the code.

 ### <a name='WhatareSymbolsUsedFor'></a>What are Symbols Used For?
 Symbols pop up in a lot of places in Ruby, but they're primarily used either as hash keys or for referencing method names.
 (We'll see how symbols can reference methods in a later lesson.)
 ```